 An investment in our common stock is subject to risks and involves a heightened risk of total loss of investment.
-Shares of closed-end investment companies, including business development companies, frequently trade at a discount to their net asset value.
+As of February 8, 2012, our shares traded at a significant premium to our net asset value per share, which premium may be reduced or eliminated if and when certain of our portfolio companies complete initial public offerings.
+In particular, shares of closed-end investment companies, including business development companies, such as our company, frequently trade at a discount to their net asset value.
 If our shares trade at a discount to our net asset value, it may increase the risk of loss for purchasers in this offering.
-As of June 30, 2011, our net asset value was approximately \$13.57 per share.
-Assuming a public offering price of \$ per share, purchasers in this offering will experience immediate dilution in net asset value of approximately \$ per share.
+As of September 30, 2011, our net asset value was approximately \$13.26 per share.
+In addition, our December 31, 2011 unaudited net asset value per share is estimated to be between \$12.80 and \$12.95.
+Assuming a public offering price of \$18.75 per share, the last reported sales price for our common stock on the NASDAQ Capital Market on February 8, 2012, purchasers in this offering will experience immediate and substantial dilution in net asset value of approximately \$4.08 per share based upon our net asset value per share as of September 30, 2011, or \$4.38 per share based upon the low point of our unaudited estimated net asset value per share range as of December 31, 2011.
 See "Dilution" for more information.
 In addition, the companies in which we invest are subject to special risks.

-See "Risk Factors" beginning on page 14 to read about factors you should consider, including the risk of leverage, before investing in our common stock.
+See "Risk Factors" beginning on page $\underline{18}$ to read about factors you should consider, including the risk of leverage, before investing in our common stock.

 Neither the SEC nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
-Any representation to the contrary is a criminal offense.
+Any representation to the contrary is a criminal offense. ${\text{Per Share}}$

-Per Share Total (1) Public Offering Price \$ \$ Sales Load (Underwriting Discounts and Commissions) \$ \$ Proceeds to GSV Capital Corp. (before expenses) (2) \$ \$
+Total (1) Public Offering Price \$ \$ Sales Load (Underwriting Discounts and Commissions) \$ \$ Proceeds to GSV Capital Corp. (before expenses) (2) \$ \$

-(1)We have granted the underwriters a 30-day option, which we refer to as the overallotment option, to purchase up to an additional shares of our common stock at the public offering price, less underwriting discounts and commissions (sales load).
-If the overallotment option is exercised in full, the total public offering price will be \$ and the total underwriting discounts and commissions (sales load) will be \$.
-See "Underwriting."

-(2)We estimate that we will incur approximately \$\\$ in offering expenses, or \$\\$ per share, in connection with this offering, after which we expect to have approximately \$\\$ in net proceeds, or approximately \$\\$ per share.
+- (1)We have granted the underwriters a 30-day option, which we refer to as the overallotment option, to purchase up to an additional 450,000 shares of our common stock at the public offering price, less underwriting discounts and commissions (sales load).
+If the overallotment option is exercised in full, the total public offering price will be \$ and the total underwriting discounts and commissions (sales load) will be \$ See "Underwriting." - (2)We estimate that we will incur approximately \$550,000 in offering expenses, or approximately \$.18 per share offered hereby, in connection with this offering, after which we expect to have approximately \$ in net proceeds, or approximately \$ per share offered hereby.
 Stockholders will indirectly bear such expenses as investors in GSV Capital Corp.
 The underwriting discounts and commissions (sales load) and the offering expenses will result in immediate dilution to investors in this offering.
 See "Dilution."